Beaver Wars: Defeat of the Erie and Neutral

 The Iroquois attacked the Neutrals in 1650, and they completely drove the tribe from traditional territory by the end of 1651, killing or assimilating thousands.
 The Neutrals had inhabited a territory ranging from the Niagara Peninsula westward to the Grand River valley.

-In 1654, the Iroquois attacked the Erie tribe, but with less success.
+In 1654, the Haudenosaunee attacked the Erie tribe, but with less success.
 The war lasted for two years, and the Iroquois destroyed the Erie confederacy by 1656, whose members refused to flee to the west.
 The Erie territory was located on the southeastern shore of Lake Erie and was estimated to have 12,000 members in 1650.
 The Iroquois were greatly outnumbered by the tribes that they subdued, but they achieved their victories through the use of firearms purchased from the Dutch.